CALL FOR ABSTRACTS

 What Happens if My Abstract is Accepted?

-PLEASE NOTE: All Accepted Authors/Abstracts for AA&S 2024will be expected to give their presentation in-person at the AA&S 2024 Conference.
+PLEASE NOTE: All Accepted Authors/Abstracts for AA&S 2025 will be expected to give their presentation in-person at the AA&S 2025 Conference.

 Presentation Guidelines